quasarframework/quasar-awesome/CONTRIBUTING.md

 - The project accepts contributions.

 The link provided should be the link of the github repository, not the demo.
-If you consider your project finished, and it does not need any contributions, consider the apps/website category.
+**If you consider your project finished, and it does not need any contributions, consider the apps/website categories.
+But include a link to Github also.**

 #### Apps/Websites